CAHLR/credit-hours-IHE/README.md

 For an overview on the variables used in our analysis, please refer to the codebook in `create_sample_data.ipynb`.

-*Note: Creating the example data and running the pipeline will use ca. 10 MB of disk space.*
+*Note: Creating the example data and running the pipeline will use approx. 10 MB of disk space.*

 Folder structure: